LegolasTheElf/mannaggia/README.md

 mannaggia.sh
 =========

-automatic saint calling for depressed Veteran unix Admins, in italian
+Automatic saint invocation for depressed Veteran Unix Admins,

-Developed in italian, can be easily adapted in other languages.
+it's developed in italian, it can be easily adapted in other languages.

-requres mplayer to use the --audio parameters
+requires mplayer to use the --audio parameters